echogarden-project/echogarden/docs/Options.md

 * `openAICloud.apiKey`: API key (required)
 * `openAICloud.model`: model to use.
 When using the default provider (OpenAI), can only be `whisper-1`.
 For a custom provider, like Groq, see its documentation
 * `openAICloud.organization`: organization identifier.
 Optional
-* `openAICloud.baseURL`: override the default base URL used by the API.
-For example, set `https://api.groq.com/openai/v1` to use Groq's OpenAI compatible Whisper API instead.
+* `openAICloud.baseURL`: override the default endpoint used by the API.
+For example, set `https://api.groq.com/openai/v1` to use Groq's OpenAI-compatible API instead of the default one.
 Optional
 * `openAICloud.temperature`: temperature.
 Choosing `0` uses a dynamic temperature approach.
 Defaults to `0`
 * `openAICloud.prompt`: initial prompt for the model.
 Optional
 * `openAICloud.timeout`: request timeout.
 Optional
 * `openAICloud.maxRetries`: maximum retries on failure.
 Defaults to 10
+* `openAICloud.requestWordTimestamps`: request word timestamps from the server.
+Defaults to `true` for the default OpenAI endpoint, and `false` if a custom one is set using `baseURL`

 ## Speech-to-transcript alignment